-Name Description Enable ERSPAN Type 2 If your network uses the ERSPAN Type 2 tunneling protocol, you must enable this option for NNM to properly decode and analyze the traffic.
-Traffic Analysis If you upgrade from a previous version of Tenable Nessus Network Monitor to version 6.4.0, Tenable recommends you remove all previous results and allow Tenable Nessus Network Monitor to rebuild its database.
-Tenable Nessus Net work Monitor Proxy Tenable Nessus Network Monitor Restart Attempts The number of times the Tenable Nessus Network Monitor proxy attempts to restart the Tenable Nessus Network Monitor engine in the event the engine stops running.
-By default, this option is set to 10, but can be set to any value between 1 and 15.
+Name Description value between 1 and 15.
 Once the restart attempt limit is reached, the proxy stops trying for 30 minutes.
-Tenable Nessus Network Monitor Restart Interval The amount of time, in minutes, between Tenable Nessus Network Monitor restart attempts.
+Tenable Network Monitor Restart Interval The amount of time, in minutes, between Tenable Network Monitor restart attempts.
 By default, this option is set to 10, but can be set to any value between 1 and 3600.
-Tenable Nessus Net work Monitor Web Server Enable SSL for Web Server When selected, enables SSL protection for connections to the web server.
+Tenable Network Mo nitor Web Server Enable SSL for Web Server When selected, enables SSL protection for connections to the web server.
 By default, this check box is selected.
-Tenable does not recommend clearing the check box, as it allows the sending of unencrypted traffic between a browser and Tenable Nessus Network Monitor.
+Tenable does not recommend clearing the check box, as it allows the sending of unencrypted traffic between a browser and Tenable Network Monitor.
 You may install custom SSL certificates in the /opt/nnm/var/nnm/ssl directory.
-Restart Tenable Nessus Network Monitor after making changes to this setting.
-Note: Changing this option while Tenable Nessus Network Monitor is running makes communication between the client and server either encrypted or unencrypted.
-If you select or clear the Enable SSL for Web Server check box, the Web Server automatically ends your current Tenable Nessus Network Monitor session.
+Restart Tenable Network Monitor after making changes to this setting.
+Note: Changing this option while Tenable Network Monitor is running makes communication between the client and server either encrypted or unencrypted.
+If you select or clear the Enable SSL for Web Server check box, the Web Server automatically ends your current Tenable Network Monitor session.
+Minimum Password Length Specifies the lowest number of characters a password may contain.
+By default, this option is set to 5, but can be set to any value between 5 and 32.
+Tenable Network Monitor Web Server Address Specifies the IPv4 or IPv6 address on which the Tenable Network Monitor web server listens.
+The default setting is 0.0.0.0, which instructs the web server to listen on all available IPv4 and 1Pv6 addresses.
+Note: Link-local addresses are not supported for IPv6 addresses.
+Tenable Network Specifies the Tenable Network Monitor web server-listening port.
+The default setting is 8835, but can be changed as appropriate for the local